About This Program

 Students may petition the graduate coordinator to count other courses in pedagogy, regardless of department, toward the electives for this concentration.

-Course grades help to measure student performance.
-Only work of B grade or better is considered "passing" at the graduate level.
-Any students whose grades are deficient are dismissed.
-The culmination of the program's writing component for those students intending to go on to doctoral work is the completion of a substantial thesis based on original primary-source research and the oral defense of that thesis.
+- The culmination of the program's writing component for those students intending to go on to doctoral work is the completion of a substantial thesis based on original primary-source research and the oral defense of that thesis.

 Graduates of this program will be able to: